St. Matthew’s School Water Project – The Gambia

 Water Charity has chosen to work with GambiaRising on this and other projects in the area.
 The Community Coordinator Isatou Camara, is a teacher at the school, which draws students from a number of surrounding communities.

 The school now has 281 students and 16 teachers.
 Kaimo village Population = 758 & Female =403 (2013 census).

 The school participates in the World Food Programme’s school lunch program but in recent years that program consists largely of donated rice, and the school strives to supplement the lunch with fresh vegetables and fruit.
-Nearly 20 years ago, an excellent well and garden was designed, providing drinking and washing water for the school, and with excess water designed to flow down into the garden.
+Nearly 20 years ago, an excellent well and garden were designed, providing drinking and washing water for the school, and with excess water designed to flow down into the garden.

-The school was “managing” until recently, when the hand-pump stopped working.
+The school was “managing” until recently when the hand-pump stopped working.
 Teachers and village women are now carrying water from the village well to water plants in the garden, but the school itself has no source of water.

 The project has four parts:

 1) Repair of the hand pump – a professional will be brought in to repair the Mark II pump mechanism.
 The community will build bricks to repair the wall around the pump.
 The water will be used for all school purposes, and to irrigate the garden.

 2) Replacement of the garden fence, with sturdier materials, while also expanding the size of the garden – New fencing material will be purchased, and a new fence will be built, expanding the size of the garden while making it goat-proof again.
 All labor for this will be donated by the community.